Tech-LAB-Project/Tech-LAB/README.md

 ## A Simulated Network Training Environment

-Tech-LAB is a Work Project that we have been working on.
+1 is a Work Project that we have been working on.
 Our Goal is to simulate a Network-Environment using:

 - Raspberry Pi